DolicaAkelloEgwel/github-workshop/slides.md

 <!-- ![h:400 center](./pictures/history.png) -->

+Take a look at the History tab.
+You can now see your commit with its message.
+The right hand pane will show us what was changed in this commit.

 ---
 # Changing / Removing Lines

+Now change the _first_ line of your text file and see what happens in the Changes tab.

 <!-- Give people a moment to do this before going to the next slide. -->